linuxguist/Easy_Database_Forms_For_All/README.md

 Please save this webpage completely, for future references.

-This is also a Quick LAMP / WAMP / MAMP / XAMPP Package for development, testing & production
+This is also a Quick LAMP / WAMP / MAMP / XAMPP ( x86 / x86_64 Bit ) Package for development, testing & production

 Thanks & Credits to the Adminer & AdminerEvo GitHub Teams, for providing the base for this project.
 If you like Adminer ( as i did ), you can support its development efforts, by contributing as a sponsor on their websites.